jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Tracing SDKs

-{{< warning >}}
-The Jaeger project historically provided a collection of tracing SDKs, called [Jaeger clients](../client-libraries).
-These libraries have been retired in favor of the [OpenTelemetry SDKs](https://opentelemetry.io).
-{{< /warning >}}

-In order to generate tracing data, the applications must be instrumented.
+In order to generate tracing data, the applications must be instrumented with tracing SDK such as [OpenTelemetry SDKs](https://opentelemetry.io).
 An instrumented application creates spans when receiving new requests and attaches context information (trace id, span id, and baggage) to outgoing requests.
 Only the ids and baggage are propagated with requests; all other profiling data, like operation name, timing, tags and logs, is not propagated.
 Instead, it is exported out of process to the Jaeger backend asynchronously, in the background.

 ![Context propagation explained](/img/context-prop-2023.png)